1. The development cycle

 – with the start of development of the new features for the coming version –

-As well as on the main development branch, daily intermediate versions (Git-Snapshots) are also created on the stable branch – which offer access to new features or bug fixes.
-An graphic representation of the whole process looks somewhat like the illustration below:
+As well as on the main development branch, daily intermediate versions (daily builds) are also created on the stable branch – which offer access to new features or bug fixes.
+An graphic representation of the whole process for the 1.6.0 version looks somewhat like the illustration below:

-The daily versions will naturally often contain some bugs, since it contains a more or less ‘random’ snapshot of the current state of the software.
-In contrast to the stable and Innovation Versions, Daily builds also generate no new development branch, and thus cannot be patched by us.
+The daily builds will naturally often contain some bugs, since it contains a more or less ‘random’ snapshot of the current state of the software.
+In contrast to the innovation and stable versions, daily builds also generate no new development branch, and thus cannot be patched by us.
 The only way to correct an error in a daily build, is to replace it with a newer daily build which may have it’s own problems.
-For this reason a daily version should never be used for a production environment.
+For this reason a daily build should never be used for a production environment.

 Nevertheless, the daily builds are very useful if you as a user wish to try out new features in real time.
 This is especially applicable if you yourself have commissioned us to develop the feature!

-Our support is also happy to help with difficulties with daily versions, but under the following restrictions:
+Our support is also happy to help with difficulties with daily builds, but under the following restrictions:

-We can only help if the daily version is no more than a week old.
+We can only help if the daily build is no more than a week old.

 We cannot create patches.